Vortex clustering, polarisation and circulation intermittency in classical and quantum turbulence

-Finally, using data from NS and GP simulations, we have shown that the classical K62 theory does not fully account for the intermittency of the circulation in classical and quantum turbulence.
+Finally, using data from NS and GP simulations, we have confirmed that the classical OK62 theory does not fully account for the intermittency of the circulation in classical and quantum turbulence.
 We have provided an explanation based on the presumed topology of the turbulent structures that most contribute to extreme circulation events.
-We have then proposed a modified K62 description of circulation, where relevant singular structures have a fractal dimension $\Dinf \approx 2.2$ associated to vortex sheets.
+We have then proposed a modified OK62 description of circulation, where relevant singular structures have a fractal dimension $\Dinf \approx 2.2$ associated to vortex sheets~\cite{Iyer2019a}.
 This value differs from the dimensionality $\Dinf = 1$ of isolated vortex filaments, used in the modelling of velocity increment statistics~\cite{She1994}.
-Using this idea, we show that the intermittency of circulation is well reproduced by a modified version of the She--Lévêque model.
-All the previous ideas were additionally tested by introducing a \emph{disordered} quantum turbulent state, obtained by artificially suppressing vortex polarisation from a GP numerical simulation.
+Using this idea, we have shown that the intermittency of circulation is well reproduced by a modified version of the She--Lévêque model, bringing support to the vortex sheet interpretation first proposed by \citet{Iyer2019a}.
+All the previous ideas were additionally tested by introducing a \emph{disordered turbulence} state, obtained by artificially suppressing vortex polarisation from a GP numerical simulation.

 There are still some questions that remain open for future works.
 In particular, further investigation on the topology of relevant structures for the intermittency of circulation is required.
-We have argued that the smallest structures relevant for circulation are vortex sheets due to vortex cancellation.
+We have argued that the smallest structures significant for circulation are vortex sheets, as simpler structures are irrelevant due to vortex cancellation.
 One way of approaching this topic is by use of cancellation exponents~\cite{ott_signsingular_1992,Imazio2010,Zhai2019}, method that exploits the fact that circulation can take either negative or positive values.
+An alternative approach, proposed by an anonymous Referee, suggests that the most relevant singular structures for velocity circulation should still be vortex filaments.
+Further investigations on the fractal dimension of circulation would help develop more accurate models of intermittency.

-Our findings hint at the existence of a coarse-grained quantity different from $\dissR$, which may better encapsulate the intermittency of circulation in classical turbulence in the spirit of a K62-like theory.
+Our findings hint at the existence of a coarse-grained quantity different from $\dissR$, which may better encapsulate the intermittency of circulation in classical turbulence in the spirit of a OK62-like theory.
 Furthermore, it may be appropriate to investigate the relevance of quantities such as the local vorticity magnitude (or enstrophy) or the local strain.
 Such coarse-grained quantity would be expected to display intermittent statistics with extreme values associated to the presence of quasi-two-dimensional structures such as vortex sheets.